Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Application to the LF of LAEs at

 \section{Application to the LF of LAEs at $3<z<5$}

-Having validated the method with mock data, we proceed by applying our Bayesian framework to the MUSE surveys described in Sec.~\ref{sect:data-red}.
-In parallel, for comparison, we also compute the non-parametric luminosity function using binned estimates with a bin width of $\Delta \tilde{L} = 0.4$ dex for each survey.
+Having validated the method with mock data, we applied our Bayesian framework to the MUSE surveys described in Sect.~\ref{sect:data-red}.
+In parallel, for comparison, we also computed the non-parametric LF using binned estimates with a bin width of $\Delta \tilde{L} = 0.4$ dex for each survey.
 The binning procedure accounts for the varying luminosity limits of the different surveys, ensuring that no bin includes contributions from surveys whose detection threshold lies within the bin range.
 This prevents a (possibly severe) underestimation of the number density in the bin that would otherwise require a very large and highly uncertain statistical correction.

-The luminosity function obtained from applying the Bayesian model to the combined dataset (MXDF+MUDF+MAGG+MW) is shown in the top panel of Fig.~\ref{fig:LF_MAGG+MUDF+MW+MXDF}, together with the non-parametric $1/V_\mathrm{max}$ estimates from individual surveys and their average, weighted by the number of objects per bin.
+The LF obtained from applying the Bayesian model to the combined dataset (MXDF+MUDF+MAGG+MW) is shown in the top panel of Fig.~\ref{fig:LF_MAGG+MUDF+MW+MXDF}, together with the non-parametric $1/V_\mathrm{max}$ estimates from individual surveys and their average, weighted by the number of objects per bin.
 These $1/V_\mathrm{max}$ values and their weighted mean lie in proximity to the inferred parametric model and serve as visual guidance for the model performance.
 Arrows indicate, for each survey, the luminosity limit above which the completeness exceeds $10\%$.
-This helps to visualize the minimum luminosity covered by each dataset, highlighting their constraining power in the combined model.
+This helps visualize the minimum luminosity covered by each dataset, highlighting their constraining power in the combined model.